MeowNetwork/MeowDN42wheels/README.md

 Preview of the generated WireGuard and BIRD configuration information will be displayed.
 Please carefully check if this information is correct.

-After confirmation (input 'y'), the script will automatically write and execute the configuration, where the startup self start has been configured.
+After confirmation (input `y`), the script will automatically write and execute the configuration, where the startup self start has been configured.

 Please ensure to use Systemd to manage WireGuard and BIRD daemons, otherwise configuration may fail.
 You can manually complete the final startup process.